The 13th Biennial Conference on Classical and Quantum Relativistic Dynamics of Particles and Fields

 its 13th biennial meeting at Czech Technical University in Prague.

-Conference sessions will take place on the CTU
+Conference sessions took place on the CTU

-time.
-We plan to include an excursion and a conference banquet.
+campus.
+The conference included an excursion and a conference banquet.

 the association's 24th year of activity since its founding at the 1998 meeting.

 Twelve previous meetings were held in Houston, Texas,

 Bar Ilan University in Tel Aviv, Israel, Howard University in

 Washington DC, Saas Fee, Switzerland, the University of Connecticut in Storrs, CT, Aristotle University in Thessaloniki, Greece,

 and Hualien, Taiwan, Galileo Galilei Institute for Theoretical Physics (GGI) in Florence, Italy, again at UConn, in Ljubljana, Slovenia,